emilsto/visma-task/README.md

 ### 1. Creating a class that takes in a URI in a string format

-I created a class called `UriParser` that takes in a URI in a string format.
+I created a class called `UriParser` which takes in a URI in a string format.
 The class has three properties:

 ```typescript
   // Class variables